 A heterogeneous spectrum of oncogenic driver mutations has been identified in CRC.
 Unfortunately we cannot predict phenotypes and therapeutic responses based on genetic data.
 This is due to the complexity of cell signaling processes that involve an intrinsic crosstalk between all tissue compartments.
 Oncogenesis reflects an evolutional co-adaptation to the tumor microenvironment: the tumor microenvironment critically influences progression but solid cancers also actively recruit stromal cells such as vasculature and fibroblasts to obtain trophic signals and actively repress immune responses.
 Disseminated tumor cells need to re-establish a supportive stroma to survive at secondary sites.

 Current models such as (CRC)-cell lines have lost important traits of primary tumors and cannot reflect the heterogenic nature of the disease.
 In contrast, organoids remain dependent on exogenous niche signals that are supplemented with the growth medium.
 Importantly, these factors represent the same pathways that are most frequently dysregulated in CRC including Wnt, BMP, Tgfb, RTK/Ras, offering a physiologic model to analyze these signaling processes.
-Exposure to microenvironmental signals such as inflammatory cytokines, growth factors, microbial and metabolic cues are studied to identify tumor-specific vulnerabilities.
+Exposure to microenvironmental signals such as inflammatory cytokines, growth factors, and therapeutic agents are studied to identify tumor-specific vulnerabilities.
 More complex models such transgenic mice and transplantations are used to validate our hypotheses in vivo.

 The Farin group is funded by the German Consortium for Translational Cancer Research (DKTK) which is part of the German Cancer Research Centre (DKFZ).